Dollar Falls Despite Strong US GDP Report

 Swaps are pricing in a 0% chance of a -25 bp rate cut by the ECB at the next policy meeting on February 5.

-USD/JPY (^USDJPY) today is down -0.39%.
-The yen rallied on Monday and today after Finance Minister Satsuki Katayama said Japan has a "free hand" to intervene against currency moves that are out of line with fundamentals, a reference to the yen's weakness last Friday after the BOJ's rate hike.
+USD/JPY (^USDJPY) on Tuesday fell by -0.48%.
+The yen rallied on Monday and Tuesday after Finance Minister Satsuki Katayama said Japan has a "free hand" to intervene against currency moves that are out of line with fundamentals, a reference to the yen's weakness last Friday after the BOJ's rate hike.

 The yen has underlying support from last Friday's +25 bp rate hike by the Bank of Japan.
 The yen also has support from interest rate differentials, with the 10-year JGB yield today rising by +5.2 bp to a new 26-year high of 2.073%.